will-clarke/wclarke.net/src/posts/2014-10-10--dealing-with-dns.md

 ---
 date: 2014-10-10
-published: true
-tags:
+tags: - dns - heroku
-  - DNS
-  - Heroku
 title: Dealing With DNS
+description: DNS can be scary.
+It can be confusing.
+But it doesn't have to be!
+It's important.
+Here's a primer to get you up and running..
 ---

 When I registered my website [wmmclarke.com](http://wmmclarke.com), I had no idea what a DNS was.
 According to [wikipedia](http://en.wikipedia.org/wiki/Domain_Name_System), _the Domain Name Sysstem (DNS) is a hierarchical distributed naming system for computers, services, or any resource connected to the Internet or a private network_.
 Not exactly immediately obvious...